svpino/svpino/README.md

 ### Hey! 👋

-My name is Santiago, and I'm a **computer scientist** focusing on applied **Machine Learning**.
+My name is Santiago, and I'm a **Computer Scientist** focusing on applied **Machine Learning**.
 I have more than two decades of experience building software to solve exciting and —sometimes— hard problems.

 I care deeply about unlocking the power of technology for individuals and businesses, so they can use computers in a way that was previously unrealistic for them.
 I find joy in ambiguity and unknown and feel more engaged when working on problems that can't be solved by merely searching the web or reading a book.
 Bonus points if I can collaborate with a team of like-minded engineers!